Hyundai Galloper: History

 In 1994, Hyundai began exporting the Galloper to other countries in Asia, starting with China.
 By December 1994, Hyundai had produced its 100,000th Galloper.
 Starting in 1997, the Galloper was introduced to most European markets as a left-hand drive-only vehicle, after approximately 220,000 Gallopers had been built.
 Production capacity was 60,000 vehicles per year.

 By 1999, Hyundai had produced more than 300,000 Gallopers.
 On July 31, 1999, the plant and production line were transferred from Hyundai Precision to Hyundai Motor Company, who renamed the plant to Hyundai Motors Ulsan Factory #5.
 Hyundai Precision was refocused as an automotive parts supplier.
-The Galloper was discontinued in 2003 after a twelve-year production run, succeeded by the Terracan.
+The Galloper was discontinued in January 2004 after a thirteen-year production run, succeeded by the Terracan.

 Demand for Gallopers, especially early models, has appreciated since the early 2010s, with nostalgic customers willing to spend more than ₩30 million to restore vehicles purchased for 1/20th of that price.
 Mohenic Garage (Korean: 모헤닉게라지스) produced restomod Gallopers as the Mohenic G, at a cost of up to ₩85 million (US$80,000), taking up to 12 months to complete; the company's founder, Henie Kim (김태성), was inspired to start the business in 2013 after being dissatisfied with new cars he could take camping: "I was looking for a car that could set me free.
 When I found an old Hyundai Galloper, I remembered how much I loved the car as a college student."
 However, because of the engine's obsolete pollution control system, access to central districts in Seoul while driving a Galloper was restricted starting in 2021.

 Design

-It is almost identical to the Mitsubishi Pajero; the main changes for the Korean market included steel brush/bumper guards on the higher-grade Exceed trim, running boards, and "Western"-style door-mounted side mirrors.
+The design is almost identical to the Mitsubishi Pajero; the main changes for the Korean market included steel brush/bumper guards on the higher-grade Exceed trim, running boards, and "Western"-style door-mounted side mirrors.
 The Galloper is a five-passenger vehicle with additional seating for two using a third row, increasing its capacity to a full seven passenger vehicle.
 It was available with a 3-door body on a short wheelbase for the Galloper 4WD and Galloper Innovation 4WD models or 5-door body on long wheelbase for the Galloper I/II Exceed models.